-Here I share blacklists created from IP addresses I collect from my server logs (exclusively).
+Here I share blacklists created from IP addresses I collect from my server logs (exclusively.)
 You can use them in your firewall.
+(Updated hourly.)

-For who don't know it, this project generates IP addresses databases and sells the lists to big enterprises as Microsoft or Google to be used in anti SPAM software.
+In case you don't know it, this project generates IP addresses databases and sells the lists to big enterprises (as Microsoft or Google) to be used in anti SPAM software.

-Spamhaus people know (it's obvious) there is quite more chances to receive SPAM from any big mail server (including Gmail.)
-And they're perfectly able to add checks in their database software to avoid including reverse resolving static IPs in their PBL list—what I meant by "identifiable."
-But, why would they bother themselves in doing that?
-On the contrary, big companies, do have interest in discouraging people from running their own mail servers at home, as well as sweeping small entrepreneurs away from the market, don't be surprised this is actually the service (not honestly fighting SPAM) big companies are paying Spamhaus (probably also spammers) for.
+Spamhaus could perfectly add a check like the above in their database software to avoid including FCrDNS (forward-confirmed reverse DNS) IPs in their PBL list but, why would they bother themselves in doing that?
+On the contrary, big companies do have interest in discouraging people from running their own mail servers at home, as well as sweeping small entrepreneurs away from the market, don't be surprised this is actually the service (not honestly fighting spam) they are paying Spamhaus (probably spammers also) for.

-An intersting fact that supports my theory.
-Let Google, Microsoft or some ignorant lazy ISP admin tell the opposite, I've tried myself using Spamhaus IP lists “exclusively" in my own firewall and, guess what, they didn't reduce the incoming volume of spam even a bit.
+An interesting fact that supports my theory.
+Let some ignorant lazy ISP admin assert the opposite, I've tried including in my firewall not only the PBL but all Spamhaus' IP lists “exclusively” and guess what, they didn't reduce the incoming volume of spam even a bit.
 If you have knowledge in the matter you can check this yourself and make your own conclusions.